 The role of business in society is changing rapidly, especially in emerging markets.
-An increasing number of companies, large and small, are adopting notions of shared value creation and taking a larger stakeholder view of the firm.
-There is agreement that businesses can address social challenges effectively and efficiently in partnership with governments.
+While continuing to act as an engine of economic growth, an increasing number of companies, large and small, are adopting notions of shared value creation and taking a larger stakeholder view of the firm.
+There is agreement that businesses can address social as well as economic challenges effectively and efficiently in partnership with governments.
 This view is reflected in the explicit incorporation of business as a change agent in the UN Sustainable Development Goals and the Global Compact initiative.
 Student attitudes also reflect this shift.
 More students aim to make a positive impact in the world and are seeking careers that share these values.

 Some important questions that will be addressed include:

 - How are business schools changing their positioning and services against this new role of business and society?

 - Which impact measurement methodologies are being used by schools and businesses and what are their advantages and shortcomings?